fredgibbs/fredgibbs.github.io/courses/digital-history/schedule.md

 ## 14: Critiquing Digital History

 ### Tuesday (Apr 16)
-IN CLASS: How to critique a digital history archive/interface/website/project
+No required articles for today.
+In class we'll look at how to critique a data interface, and the [data interface critique guidelines](data-interface-critique).
+You should read these ahead of time.

 #### Et cetera
 - American Historical Association, [Evaluation of Digital Scholarship in History](https://www.historians.org/teaching-and-learning/digital-history-resources/evaluation-of-digital-scholarship-in-history/guidelines-for-the-professional-evaluation-of-digital-scholarship-by-historians)